 Any difficult physical activity has the potential to help you in sleeping better.
 Swimming is no different.
 On top of all the tension in your body getting released, water is also known because it can tire you out after a while.
 Use this to your advantage if you’re struggling with sleep deprivation or insomnia.
 Try going for a swim in the evening and see if you fall asleep easier later.

 There is almost no lung practice out there like swimming.
 Your lung capacity increases the most when performing exercises either on high altitudes or in water.
 Holding your breath while swimming increases the amounts of oxygen your lungs can intake and maintain.
-As a result, you are able to swim for longer periods of time without feeling tired and in need of a break.
+As a result, you can swim for longer periods of time without feeling tired or in need of a break.

 Obvious note – before you develop your stamina it will feel like hell.
 Reaching a certain point in endurance can be extremely challenging, regardless of your age and desired sport.
 However, the reward for the valiant effort you’ve put in will surely deliver.